kwebio/kweb-core/README.md

 This decision wasn't easy, but it’s become untenable for me to continue maintaining the framework given these challenges.

-If you are interested in taking over the project or contributing to its development, please feel free to fork the repository, and I'll do what I can to help.
+If you are interested in taking over the project or contributing to its development, please feel free to fork the repository.
 If you need to contact me I'm @sanity on [X](https://x.com/sanity) and [Reddit](https://reddit.com/u/sanity).

 ## Quick Start